West Yellowstone Weather and Roads (May 16-22, 2017):

 - OPEN: West Entrance to Madison; Mammoth to Old Faithful; Norris to Canyon.

-- May 5: Canyon Junction to Lake; Lake to East Entrance (Sylvan Pass).
+- OPEN: Canyon Junction to Lake; Lake to East Entrance (Sylvan Pass).

-- May 12: Lake to West Thumb, West Thumb to Old Faithful (Craig Pass), and South Entrance to West Thumb; Tower Junction to Tower Fall.
+- OPEN: Lake to West Thumb, West Thumb to Old Faithful (Craig Pass), and South Entrance to West Thumb; Tower Junction to Tower Fall.

 - May 26: Tower Fall to Canyon Junction (Dunraven Pass)